-After making enquiries, the Directors have a reasonable expectation that the Bank has adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries, the Directors have a reasonable expectation that the Bank has adequate resources to continue in operational existence for at least 12 months from the date of issuing these financial statements.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.

-Further details regarding the Bank's going concern basis of preparation can be found in the statement of accounting policies in these financial statements on pages 25 and 26.
+Further details regarding the Bank's going concern basis of preparation can be found in the statement of accounting policies in these financial statements on pages 24 and 25.